depjr1985/RoboticsProgramming/Material Handling and Palletizing/README.md

 ### Detection via Condition Monitoring

 The error is detected by `DEP_CONDMON`, which is activated in the main program `DEP_MAIN` before the palletizing step.
-In `DEP_CONDMON`, the system continuously monitors the vacuum pressure on channels A and B using general inputs `GI[47]` and `GI[48]`.
+In `DEP_CONDMON`, the system continuously monitors the vacuum pressure on channels A and B using group inputs `GI[47]` and `GI[48]`.
 If the pressure on either channel drops below 50, `DEP_ACTPROG` is called to handle the error.

 ### Handling in DEP_ACTPROG